marv2097/siprocket/README.md

 ### Output Data Structure

 Many of the SIP headers are in simple key value pairs.
-For example the Call-ID field, these kind of fields all share the same format used to store them.
+For example the Call-ID field, these kinds of fields all share the same format used to store them.
 It has a slice of bytes for the value, and an optional source variable.

 ```go
 type sipVal struct {